 A haven for seafood lovers, you will find here a wide array of fresh fishes caught off the G

-There are of course fresh fishes available in Muscat supermarkets but nothing comes close to those available at the Muttrah fish market.
-As a tourist, the Muttrah fresh fish market is another opportunity to experience local life in Oman up-close.
+There are of course fresh fish available in Muscat supermarkets but nothing comes close to those available at the Muttrah fish market.
+As a tourist, the Muttrah fresh fish market is another opportunity to experience local life in Oman up close.

 Tiled in white Omani marble on the outside, luxurious Italian white marble and Myanmar teak wood finishing on the inside, the Royal Opera House is a glaring architectural masterpiece and home to countless international performance arts, events and musicals in Muscat.